 Chuck was just 19 when he joined his parents in 1972 to create Caymus Vineyards, taking them up on their proposal to sell the home wines they had been making from grapes they grew on their property.
 He and his father, Charlie, worked long days side by side, managing every part of the business.
 His mother, Lorna, took on many jobs including work on the bottling line.
 Lunches eaten together each day remain one of Chuck’s favorite memories, a tradition he has carried on with his own home-cooked breakfasts for his kids.

 Both father and son believed in making wines with character, complexity and consistency.
 They embraced Napa’s unique climate and soil, helping to establish the region’s singular style and reputation for cabernet sauvignon.
-One of the family’s most exciting moments came in 1989, when Wine Spectator awarded them “Wine of the Year” for their 1984 Caymus Special Selection Cabernet Sauvignon.
-Five years later, the magazine conferred the award again for their 1990 vintage, the only wine in the world to receive this honor twice.
+One of the family’s most exciting moments came in 1989, when Wine Spectator awarded them the “Wine of the Year Award” for their 1984 Caymus Special Selection Cabernet Sauvignon.
+Five years later, the magazine conferred the award again for their 1990 vintage, the only time a wine has received this honor twice.